CChannella/BDD-with-Lettuce-Python-and-Selenium/README.md

 #Prerequisites
 - Python and pip should be installed
-- Install selenium and lettuce bye running 'pip install selenium' and 'pip install lettuce'
+- Install selenium and lettuce by running 'pip install selenium' and 'pip install lettuce'

 #Usage